 As far as an estimation of non-economic damages, when comparing them to economic damages, settlements can run from two to ten times the amount of medical bills and lost income – again, depending on the circumstances of the accident, extent of injuries, and whether punitive damages are demanded by the injured victim’s lawyer in order to punish the defendant’s reckless or willful behavior for causing the accident.

 When represented by a seasoned injury lawyer, insurance companies would rather negotiate reasonable settlements with injured plaintiffs.
 As far as they’re concerned, a reasonable settlement is preferable to a trial where things could go badly for the insurance company.
 This is why it is so important to have a skilled attorney whose reasonable and fair demand for damages is accompanied by a strong case that proves the negligence defendant’s culpability.

-Contact Us to Learn How Much is Your Car Accident Case Worth
+Learn How Much Your Car Accident Case Is Worth

 The Pikeville, KY car accident lawyers at the Johnson Law Firm have extensive experience with the court system and insurance companies.
 Billy Johnson has represented vehicle accident victims throughout Kentucky, as well as in other states.
 He can help determine responsibility, establish your claim, and earn you financial compensation.
 The Johnson Law Firm offers prospective clients an initial case evaluation for free, in person or over the phone.